 All these things are essential.
 But they are not enough.
 There must also be a culture of learning.
 A young person must also want to immerse herself in education.
 You must feel a desire to invest your effort and stimulate your imagination in what I might call the ethic of learning.

 Privileged children in a privileged school have books aplenty, a library, comfortable classrooms and the notion that toilets are a privilege has probably not entered your heads.
-This relative luxury and comfort is not something I want to berate them for, but it is additional cause to try to inspire them about the importance of reading and how it may help them to be better humans.
+This relative luxury and comfort is not something I want to berate them for, but it is additional cause to try to inspire them about the importance of reading, writing descriptive essay topics and how it may help them to be better humans.

 When you study the histories of great men and women, you discover that often they say books influenced the course of their lives.
 Nelson Mandela and Chris Hani relate how they were drawn to the books at Fort Hare, one of the few educational centres where young black people had access to extensive libraries.
 My MA dissertation was a study of reading at Lovedale College in Alice in the Eastern Cape.
 It took its title from a 19th century black scholar who wrote emphatically in a student magazine that “books made the white man’s success … and they shall make ours.”